-The following guidelines will be followed concerning social activities at Washburn Rural Middle School:
+The following guidelines will be followed concerning social activities at Washburn Rural North Middle School:

-- 1. Only students who are enrolled full-time at Washburn Rural Middle School and attend full-time may go to these activities. - 2.
-Seventh and Eighth grade Parties or dances will be no more than two hours in length.
+- 1. Only students who are enrolled full-time at Washburn Rural North Middle School and attend full-time may go to these activities. - 2.
+Parties or dances will be no more than two hours in length.